VIDIUN/clients-generator/sources/python/README.txt

  - requests-toolbelt - https://pypi.python.org/pypi/requests-toolbelt
  - six - https://pypi.python.org/pypi/six

-requests is used to handle API calls to Kaltura.
+requests is used to handle API calls to Vidiun.
 This means that if you want to do multi part file uploads, you should pass through the file path rather than an open file handle.

 == INSTALLATION ==

 Make sure you have the modules listed under the 'external dependencies' installed.
-Install the Kaltura client by running 'python setup.py install' in the client's root directory.
+Install the Vidiun client by running 'python setup.py install' in the client's root directory.

 == TESTING THE CLIENT LIBRARY ==

-See KalturaClient/tests/README.txt
+See VidiunClient/tests/README.txt

 == RELEASE NOTES ==

 Jan 2017 - Python 3 support.
 Replaced poster with requests.
-Sep 2015 - support JSON requests, compatible with Kaltura server version @VERSION@ and above.
+Sep 2015 - support JSON requests, compatible with Vidiun server version @VERSION@ and above.
 Aug 2013 - the library was refactored to make it installable as a PyPI package.
-	This refactoring changed the way Kaltura client plugin modules are loaded - before the change the metadata plugin (for example) was loaded by: from KalturaMetadataClientPlugin import *
+	This refactoring changed the way Vidiun client plugin modules are loaded - before the change the metadata plugin (for example) was loaded by: from VidiunMetadataClientPlugin import *
-	when upgrading the client, this will need to be changed to: from KalturaClient.Plugins.Metadata import *
+	when upgrading the client, this will need to be changed to: from VidiunClient.Plugins.Metadata import *